Rorquals

 Sei Whale, Swimming, Azores, Portugal

-Sei Whales (Balaenoptera borealis) are smaller - up to 25 tonnes heavy and often about 15 metres long.
-They like pelagic waters, they are often seen in groups of 2-5, and they have got almost the same distribution as the whales above, although their range ends a bit farther from the poles.
+They like pelagic waters and are often seen in groups of 2-5 They are found in the same placees as the whales above, although their range ends a bit farther from the poles.
 There are about 57,000 individuals and the species is endangered.

 Minke Whale Species